Las Vegas Broken Bones Lawyer

 What Type of Injuries Qualify as a Broken Bone?

 Broken bones are extremely common injuries.
 It’s said that on average, a person experiences two broken bones in their lifetime.
-Broken bones are cause by the amount of pressure on the bone surpassing the amount of pressure the bone can withstand.
+Broken bones are caused by the amount of pressure on the bone surpassing the amount of pressure the bone can withstand.
 Broken bones happen most commonly in car accidents, slip and fall accidents, and workplace accidents.
 Fractures are the most common type of bone breaks but broken bones can be classified in a number of ways.

 - Clean Breaks: Often the easiest to treat by medical professionals as the bone breaks into two simple pieces, limiting the damage to the surrounding area.